The Memorial Service for Didi April 30, 1978

 Didi would play the piano.
 They had wonderful recitals.

 Her language lessons.
 Into her nineties she taught language.
-Nina’s granddaughters were among her last students,
+Nina's granddaughters were among her last students, Her

-and I think she was of course a very effective teacher.
+I think she was of course a very effective teacher.

 There were wonderful friends.
 And some of them, one can be very happy, are here.
-Some of her dearest friends, Bridie,
+Some of her dearest friends,

-Nina, Dr. Lipman.
+Bridie, Nina, Dr. Lipman.
 All her life she had wonderful relations with certain people.

 There were trips.
 She was past ninety when she made her last trip to Alaska which was certainly quite striking.

 So her life then was not in every way an easy life but there were man wonderful things in that life.
-Many things that she
+Many things that

-enjoyed.
+she enjoyed.

 Now she has passed away.
 And she has passed away in the Spring.
 Of course the Spring is a time of renewal.
 The

 magnolias, which she, as Mom reminded me, enjoyed so much are seen blooming outside her window.
-They are in full
+They are in

-appropriate.
+very appropriate.
 I think she would have enjoyed the beautiful day and that is very appropriate too.

 As a person Didi felt things terribly intensely, I think.
-She experienc-ed it seems to me, much of life in extremes.
+She experienced it seems to me, much of life in extremes.
 And

 when Didi was sad she was very sad.
 And when she was mad she was very mad.
 And when she was unreasonable she

 could be very unreasonable.
 This was all a part of her.
 But when she was happy she could be immensely happy.
-She had
+She

-world.
+the world.
 And she could be extremely understanding and she could be very wise.

 And so altogether I think she was a very singular personality.
-I know that every person in this room certainly feels that.
+I know that every person in this room certainly feels

+that.
 And not only was she a very singular personality, she was very human.
 The whole range of human emotions was

 somehow very pronounced in her.
 The highs of human existence and the lows.
 This was all very, very pronounced.
-She

-lived life in that sense, very intensely.
+She lived life in that sense, very intensely.

 She was not by conventional standards what you would call a religious person, but she was a highly principled person.